Six6stRINgs/MNIST_with_PyQt5/README.md

 # MNIST System

 ## Description/软件描述
-An assignment for my school coures software engineering.
+An assignment for my school course software engineering.

 This is a simple system that allows users to upload a digital picture and then classify it using a neural network.
 The system is built using Python and PyQt5.